 The biological treatment aims to remove the organic matter (BOD5), suspended matter (SM), and performs the oxidation of reduced nitrogen (NTK) to nitrate (NO³) => nitrification phase.

 Salher offers four different types of secondary treatment:

 1. Low load activated sludge treatment

-With this treatment, the removal of organic matter and colloidal solids present in wastewater is performed in an aerobic environment through the intervention of microorganisms for degradation.
+With this treatment, the removal of organic matter and colloidal solids present in wastewater is performed in an aerobic environment through the intervention of microorganisms for its degradation.

 For a better productivity, an oxygen supply and distribution system is added in the biological reactor through a fine bubble diffusers grid.
-These diffusers (60 microns) achieve high performances in the oxygen transfer processes thanks to their little diameter and slow rise up to the surface.
+These diffusers (60 microns) achieve high performances in the oxygen transfer processes thanks to their small diameter and slow rise up to the surface.

 2. Moving bed Biofilm Reactor process (MBBR)

 This treatment reduces the volume of biological reactors.
 A settling tank shall be installed for the removal of the sludge contained in the reactor.